-Cleaning out the gutters can be a dirty and annoying task, but imagine if you left it over the winter and when spring comes and you have water over flowing from the eaves trough because it’s clogged with ice chunks, leaves and other debris which can create all kinds of other issues.
-As unpleasant and inconvenient of a task this is it would be in your best interest to clean these out once the leaves have fallen.
+Cleaning out the gutters can be a dirty, annoying task, but imagine if you left it over the winter until spring.
+What a mess could that leave you with!
+There could be water overflowing from the eaves because they are clogged with ice, leaves and other debris.
+The lack of proper drainage could also cause issues for your roof and home which can be a huge expense.
+As unpleasant and inconvenient of a task this is, it would be in your best interest to clean eaves out once the leaves have fallen.

-Raking up the leaves in the front yard can be labor intensive especially if you constantly have to bend over to pick up the leaves and place them into a bag resulting in a sore back, but if you use your lawn mower it mulches the leaves up into the lawn mower bag and if you do not have a bag for your lawn mower you can still use it to mulch up leaves.
-Mulched leaves are hardly noticeable in the grass so you can probably get away with just mulching the leaves up and its great fertilizer!
+Raking up leaves in the yard can be labor intensive, especially if you have to do it by hand!
+Consider using a lawn mower to make this job easy.
+It will pick up the leaves and then you can bag them the same way you would grass.
+If you don’t have a bag for your lawn mower you can still use it to mulch up leaves.
+Mulched leaves are hardly noticeable in the grass so you can probably get away without picking them up.
+Also, it’s great fertilizer!

 Inspecting the condition of your roof is something that should be done regularly.
 You can do this yourself or hire a contractor.
 Either way, you will want to ensure that the entire roof is checked for any potential issues with the shingles, vents or flashing.
 This includes checking for any holes or soft spots in the roof.
 Failing to locate an issue with your roof now could lead to additional damage due to moisture entering your home.
 Furthermore, it is best to address these issues while the weather is still desirable and repairs are easily made.